santoshrangarajan/androidnativedemo/README.md

 AndroidNativeDemo
 ================

-Android application to demonstrate communication between JS and Android Native platform.
+Android application to demonstrate communication between JS and Android Native platform (Principle on how Cordova works).

 Installation
 ================